-The secret to success with roses is proper soil preparation.
+Proper soil preparation is the secret to success in rose planting.
 But, as long as the soil has adequate drainage, any soil is suitable for growing roses.
-A medium loamy soil with enough organic matter and a pH between 6.0 and 7.5 is optimal.
+For productive cultivation of rose crops, medium loamy soil with enough organic matter and a pH between 6.0 and 7.5 is optimal.
 Up to a depth of 50 cm, the soil should have a fine tilth and strong drainage capabilities.
 The soil should have spent at least a week in the sun and be free of any gravel, stones, brick fragments, or other foreign materials.

-A key element controlling rose plant development is temperature.
+Temperature plays a major role in rose cultivation.
 Planting of rose should be adjusted in such a way that the plants get exposed to 20 to 25°C temperature during the day and 15 to 18°C temperature during the night.
 Winter brings cold temperatures, which improves the quality of flowers.
 A light period of less than 12 hours results in fewer blooms and flowers of worse quality.
 When it comes to illnesses and pests that impact development and flowering, humidity is a significant factor.
 Higher atmospheric humidity causes water drops to collect on rose leaves, which, if they do so for an extended length of time, can result in a variety of fungal infections.

 Land Preparation for Rose